When is my next scheduled collection date?

 We aim to schedule collections as quick as possible.
 If you request a bulk waste collection during a period of high demand, however, there may be a four week waiting period.
 This period may be longer around holiday periods, especially Christmas, therefore we encourage you to book well in advance.

 You can request a voucher to take your waste to Summerhill Waste Management Centre in lieu of a kerbside collection.
-All vouchers are sent by mail - please allow three to five working days.
-Collection of vouchers from Council offices or distribution by email is not permitted.
+Vouchers are sent by mail or can be picked up from the City of Newcastle administration office.
+Voucher distribution by email is not permitted.

 Once I have booked a collection, when do I put out my bulk waste?